 For acoustic guitars, there are a few things to consider when buying a guitar, and it mainly depends on your budget.
-Also, please note the the links below are affiliate links.
-Using them isn't necessary but appreciated!

 I think of new acoustic guitars in terms of price tier.
 Each tier unlocks different options in a guitar.